aaronlord/onedowntwoup/lap-times/index.md

 class: lap-times
 ---

-In the interest of transparency with my progress - here's a record of all of my laptimes.
-I'll keep this page up to date.
+In the interest of transparency with my progress, here's a list of all of my lap times.

 _Italicised_ lap times were taken from video footage (and thus are rather inaccurate).
 Everything else has been recorded on my HM Dash (10hz GPS).

-Bear in mind that while I've always tried to improve my riding, I didn't really comit to trackdays until 2016 when I decided I wanted to [go racing](/2016/01/04/lets-go-racing/).

 ### Bests